DanielSnd/fmod-for-godot-as-module/README.md

 ## Getting started

-If you are a game developer that would like to integrate FMOD into your Godot project, go to the [releases](https://github.com/alessandrofama/fmod-for-godot/releases) page to download the addon and read the [getting started](https://alessandrofama.com/tutorials/fmod/godot/getting-started) guide.
+If you are a game developer that would like to integrate FMOD into your Godot project, ~go to the [releases](https://github.com/alessandrofama/fmod-for-godot/releases) page to download the addon~ compile this module into the engine and read the [getting started](https://alessandrofama.com/tutorials/fmod/godot/getting-started) guide.

 If you would like to modify the code of the FMOD addon or build it yourself, visit the short [Building](https://alessandrofama.com/tutorials/fmod/godot/building) tutorial for build instructions.